a3bd2lra7man/m7_db/README.md

 M7Dao implementation is easy to have

-1- extends M7Dao<T extends M7Table> .
+1- extends <T extends M7Table> M7Dao .

 2- override the default constructor and fromDB(Map) method